-- (1) Rescuing the seeds in endangered national crop collections; - (2) Funding the ongoing maintenance of vital global crop collections; - (3) Documenting the characteristics of conserved seeds so that collections are useful for plant breeders; - (4) Sponsoring and improving global information systems for managing and sharing crop genetic data, massively enhancing access, and therefore options, for plant breeders everywhere.
-Part of this work is being done in collaboration with the United States Department of Agriculture (USDA); - (5) Funding of the ultimate safety back-up facility the Svalbard Global Seed Vault deep in the Arctic permafrost where currently 1,145,693 duplicates of the world's seed collections are being stored, originating from every country on earth.
+- (1) Rescuing the seeds in endangered national crop collections; - (2) Funding the ongoing maintenance of vital global crop collections; - (3) Documenting the characteristics of conserved seeds so that collections are useful for plant breeders; - (4) Sponsoring and improving global information systems for managing and sharing crop genetic data, massively enhancing access, and therefore options, for plant breeders everywhere. - (5) Funding of the ultimate safety back-up facility the Svalbard Global Seed Vault deep in the Arctic permafrost where currently 1,214,827 duplicates of the world's seed collections are being stored, originating from every country on earth.